Chapter 11

 "Luke, why aren't the prisoners allowed to talk to each other?"

 "Most of them are former Imperial collaborators, Liane.
 Their traitorous activities have harmed the Alliance.
 After the Alliance had won the final Battle near Jakku, they were convicted and brought here.
-Several of them are brought on trial by my friends and me."
+Several of them have been brought on trial, by my friends and me."

 "You've worked as a bounty hunter?"